mattermost/mattermost-developer-documentation/site/content/extend/plugins/helpers.md

 }
 ```

 Although plugin helpers are defined in the [github.com/mattermost/mattermost-server/plugin](https://godoc.org/github.com/mattermost/mattermost-server/plugin#Helpers) package, they aren't part of the RPC exchange with the Mattermost server.
-This distinction has a number of adantages:
+This distinction has a number of advantages:

 * Compatibility with older Mattermost servers (so long as they support the underlying API and hooks).
 * Flexibility in adding new helpers without cluttering the RPC protocol and corresponding API documentation.